 - If you are over the age of 50, a dose of 100mg ubiquinol is ideal.

 A form known as mitoquinone has also been developed which carries a positive electrical charge to enhance its passage across the mitochondrial membrane into the negatively charged interior of mitochondria.
-This ‘super bio available’ form is more expensive but is needed in smaller amounts, at a typical dose of 10mg, and may be suitable for those with mitochondrial dysfunction who have not obtained sufficient benefit from ubiquinol.
+This ‘super bioavailable’ form is more expensive but is needed in smaller amounts, at a typical dose of 10mg, and may be suitable for those with mitochondrial dysfunction who have not obtained sufficient benefit from ubiquinol coenzyme Q10.

-Only occasional and transient, mild nausea have been reported even at very high doses.
+Coenzyme Q10 supplements are well tolerated, with no serious side effects.
+Only occasional and transient, mild nausea has been reported even at very high doses.